annkatsko/annkatsko/README.md

 ![alttext](https://github.com/annkatsko/client-calendar-readme-img/raw/main/messagif.gif)

 # 💫 About Me:
-I'm working on various websites using Python framework to get practical skills in Web development. <br>My goal is to become a professional software engineer.<br>
+I'm working on various websites using Python frameworks to get practical skills in Web development. <br>My goal is to become a professional software engineer.<br>

 ## 🌐 Socials: